Founder and Board Member Hugh T. Dugan

 Hugh oversaw the revival of the ancient Olympic Truce for the modern era while serving as US Delegate to the United Nations & advisor to 11 US Ambassadors to the UN between 1989 and 2015.
 He has been honored and awarded by the International Olympic Committee on several occasions for his contributions to the Olympic Movement.

 In addition to his active role running the Truce Foundation, he is currently Deputy Presidential Special Envoy for Hostage Affairs in Washington, D.C.
-He last served as professor of diplomacy at Seton Hall University (USA), and been a guest commentator on international affairs for major media outlets.
+He last served as professor of diplomacy at Seton Hall University (USA), and been a guest commentator on international affairs for major media groups.

 He and his wife and two daughters live in Princeton, home of the first US Olympic Team (1896).